grafana/grafana/docs/sources/features/datasources/cloudwatch.md

 See the AWS documentation on [IAM Roles](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/iam-roles-for-amazon-ec2.html)

-> NOTE: AWS Role Switching as described [here](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_use_switch-role-cli.html) it not supported at the moment.
+> NOTE: AWS Role Switching as described [here](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_use_switch-role-cli.html) is not supported at the moment.

 ## IAM Policies